EdgarQuinones/Learn-Nmap/README.md

-Got it ✅ I’ll rewrite your **README** so it clearly explains **how to install, run, and use your Learn-Nmap tool**, while keeping it clean and beginner-friendly.
-I’ll also make sure it highlights that the script **automates Nmap, uses AI (Ollama), and generates a full report with recommendations**.

-Here’s the improved README:

----

 # Learn Nmap

 A Python tool that leverages AI to make **Nmap scans smarter and more efficient**, generating detailed, actionable reports that explain findings and suggest next steps.